 For some medical practices, the transition from paper-based records to EMR Software (Electronic Medical Records Software) has not been a simple one.
 Regardless, realizing that the benefits of utilizing ONC Certified EMR Software far outweigh the hassle and challenges associated with it – ensuring a viable future, most practices today have successfully transformed their clinical and administrative operations to EMR Software.

-Aside from ensuring tangible financial incentives and profitability, practices converting to EMR / EHR Software have seen the following benefits:
+Aside from ensuring tangible financial incentives and profitability, practices converting to EHR / EMR Software have seen the following benefits:

 Not all EMR Software vendors are suitable for hospitals and/or clinics with multiple specialties or providers.
-Similarly, EMR Software vendors designed for larger organizations such as hospitals or multi-provider clinics do not usually support a solo doctor practice and/or a small medical enterprise.
+Similarly, EHR Software vendors designed for larger organizations such as hospitals or multi-provider clinics do not usually support a solo doctor practice and/or a small medical enterprise.
 Budgetary constraints aside, many other factors will make an EMR Software vendor viable for your medical practice.
 From solo provider clinics to large multi-provider and multi-specialty clinics, every practice has unique inherent challenges that must be addressed by their respective Electronic Medical Records (EMR) Software vendor.

 A small doctor’s office not only has a limited number of staff members but their EMR Software budgets are also extremely low compared to a large enterprise such as a hospital.
 Due to these budgetary constraints, many providers simply choose to employ Free EMR Software or choose an affordable EHR Software vendor with a low fixed monthly fee.
 Cloud-based access is one such important requirement so that these providers can access patient charts even from home when needed.